laravel/docs/queries.md

                         ->orWhere('name', 'John')
                         ->get();

-If you need to group an "or" condition within parentheses, you may pass a Closure as the first argument to the `orWhere` method:
+If you need to group an "or" condition within parentheses, you may pass a closure as the first argument to the `orWhere` method:

     $users = DB::table('users')
                 ->where('votes', '>', 100)